MrR0807/Notes/understanding-parquet-file.md

 ##### Infer Avro Schema from JSON

 There are several libraries which does this, and initially I've relied on [kite-sdk](https://github.com/kite-sdk/kite).
 However, because it depends on older Parquet dependencies, there were incompatibility issues, which could not be solved without ditching the library.
-The next logic step was to inspect how Parquet itself solves this via `parquet-cli`.
-There is command which, according to documentation, "Create a Parquet file from a data file".
+The next logical step was to inspect how Parquet itself solves this via `parquet-cli`.
+There is command which, according to documentation, "Creates a Parquet file from a data file".
 The class can be found [here](https://github.com/apache/parquet-mr/blob/master/parquet-cli/src/main/java/org/apache/parquet/cli/commands/ConvertCommand.java).
 Here are the main snippets:

 ```java